PyBioProx/PyBioProx/paper/figures/Colocalization Benchmark Resource Figure/Colocalization Benchsoure Readme.md

 in channel 2) are not able to identify differences in ground-truth colocalization

+Note that images are given as .tiff's.
+This reads in with different dimensions to .tif
 ### Image Set 2

 As above, compares channels 1 and 3